Sunday, March 24, 2024

 However there is a certain kind of fan who identifies with such characters even if they would never approve of their actions in real life.
 And there is a not insignificant overlap between these fans and the kind who become Internet Neo-Reactionaries.

 I’m not arguing the “cool” takes on these characters shouldn't exist, I do believe most people can separate fantasy from reality and those who can’t have deeper problems than how they read fiction.
 I’m simply defending the innate value in taking that coolness from them.
-The intended message behind having a Pathetic villain is more potent when done to one previously seen as cool then it would be with one who was always depicted as pathetic.
+The intended message behind having a Pathetic villain is more potent when done with one previously seen as cool then it would be with one who was always depicted as pathetic.

 Now for both of those examples I’ve already demonstrated that I’m far from the first to make this defense of them.
-However as far as I’m aware I’m still the only person to read the Netflix Cowboy Bebop’s take of Vicious this way.
-And even if I find out others have, I'm still confident I claim to be among the first since I was reading him this was the day of the show's release.
+However as far as I’m aware I’m still the only person to read the Netflix Cowboy Bebop’s take on Vicious this way.
+And even if I find out others have, I'm still confident I can claim to be among the first since I was reading him this way the day of the show's release.
 Largely because I was already familiar with these two discourses, so I was prepared.
 But if you’ve seen someone else talk about Vicious this way please link me to it because I would read or watch it.

-Netflix Vicious is entirely driven by how insecure in his masculinity he is, a problem that began with his daddy issues.
+Netflix Vicious is entirely driven by how insecure he is in his masculinity, a problem that began with his daddy issues.
 He is all through the show exposed to be a manchild who wants to be seen as intimidating far more than he actually is intimidating.
 And the people who have that problem in real life who also watch Anime want to be like the Vicious of the original Cowboy Bebop or some other similar kind of Anime villain.
 I’m not saying everyone who had a knee jerk negative reaction to this reinterpretation of Vicious did so because they are that kind of person, but I am saying this is why they should reconsider the value of this artistic choice.

 Now it’s only with Ikuhara that I’m confident this reading was intentional.
 Ayer and Leto have both said things that lead me to suspect that this isn’t what they intended.
-With Netflix Bebop it does seem to be outright quite a bit that's what the message is, but you can never certain with Netflix But it doesn’t matter because the Author is Dead, this is a valid reading of the text whether those who wrote it like it or not.
+With Netflix Bebop it does seem to be stated outright quite a bit that's what the message is, but you can never be certain with Netflix But it doesn’t matter because the Author is Dead, this is a valid reading of the text whether those who wrote it like it or not.

 In the context of Anime however I think the problematically Idolized Villain who needs to be taken down a peg the most is Light Yagami.
 And maybe to the fans of Netflix Death Note that’s why that movie works.
 But the thing is there are lots of reasons I don’t like that movie, all three movies or shows I praised above have a lot more to like about then just doing the thing I named this post after.